YAZ64MT/GlobalObjects/README.md

 ### Using this Mod

-Add [this header file](https://github.com/Neirn/Z64Recomp_GlobalObjects/blob/main/include/globalobjects_api.h) to your mod's includes and the mod to
+Add [this header file](https://github.com/Neirn/Z64Recomp_GlobalObjects/blob/main/include/globalobjects_api.h) to your mod's includes and the mod to your dependencies in your toml:

 ```
 dependencies = [